drupol/not-a-number.io/content/page/about.md

 new things related to IT: *I do things*.

-Full stack developer, I used to work with Drupal since years, first as a hobby, then as a contributer, then as a service provider.
+Full stack developer, I used to work with Drupal since years, first as a hobby, then as a contributor, then as a service provider.
 I maintain [a couple of modules](https://drupal.org/u/pol), teach Drupal to some organisations and do some specific development upon requests.